linruizhangucm/UCM-Game-Jam/README.md

 ## Important Link
 + **Sign Up Sheet**.
-  - If you already have a team, please sign up using the following link
+  - If you already have a team, please sign up using the following link.
+Only ***one person, the team leader,*** needs to sign-up for the team, however, all teammates must also be listed!
   - https://docs.google.com/forms/d/e/1FAIpQLSdeVUS_w9mknPOjjczpfiJ4QLfodQQmk1qFPO7t9yzACvIlrQ/viewform?usp=sf_link
   - If you need someone to form a team, please fill out the following form. **Your information will be shared other students who fill out this form.
 You can contact each other to form a team.
 Once the team is established, please use the above link to sign up and meanwhile remove your information from this form **
   - https://docs.google.com/spreadsheets/d/1SRD12jPocODfro364Mxu-I6N3Qt94wfpqbnHd7btYnY/edit?usp=sharing